jianxun-p/jianxun-p.github.io/src/sha2-collision-with-oneapi.md

 ## Secure Hash Algorithm 2 (SHA-2) & The Merkle–Damgard Construction

-The SHA-2 is based on the [https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction](Merkle–Damgard construction).
+The SHA-2 is based on the [Merkle–Damgard construction](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction).

 The Merkle–Damgard construction consists of a compression function, $f$ (see function `sha2_compression`), which needed to be: